MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-germany.md

 <sup>5</sup> Skype consumer calls are not supported in Office 365 Germany because there is no Skype consumer federation upon which to make calls.
 However, Federated calling is supported.<br/>
 <sup>6</sup> Not available in Office 365 Germany, but coming soon.

-## <a name="visio-online-features"></a>Visio Online-Features
+## <a name="visio-for-the-web-features"></a>Visio für die Webfunktionen
 <a name="BM3_Skype"> </a>

-Visio Online ist für Office 365 Deutschland verfügbar.
-Weitere Informationen zu Visio Online finden Sie unter [Visio Online-Dienstbeschreibung](../visio-online-service-description/visio-online-service-description.md).
+Visio für das Internet ist für Office 365 Deutschland verfügbar.
+Weitere Informationen zu Visio für das Internet finden Sie in der [Beschreibung](../visio-online-service-description/visio-online-service-description.md)des Webdiensts in Visio.